-Africana Abroad is a travel, production, and publishing alliance, founded by Brian Hughes Kasoro along with The Liberator Magazine/Live From Planet Earth to foster Africana literacies in diaspora travel and eight African/Indigenous American adolescent study abroad tour/leadership programs from six cities in particular, including New York (International Youth Leadership Institute, Brotherhood Sister-Sol), Atlanta (Habesha, Sankofa Spirit), Baltimore (Afrikan Youth Alchemy), St. Louis (Good Journey), Philadelphia (Sankofa Freedom Academy), and Detroit (Atlantic Impact) (...)
+Africana Abroad is a travel, production, and publishing alliance, founded by Brian Hughes Kasoro along with The Liberator Magazine/Live From Planet Earth to foster Africana literacies in diaspora travel & 8 African/Indigenous American adolescent study abroad tour/leadership programs from 6 cities, including New York (International Youth Leadership Institute, Brotherhood Sister-Sol), Atlanta (Habesha, Sankofa Spirit), Baltimore (Afrikan Youth Alchemy), St. Louis (Good Journey), Philadelphia (Sankofa Freedom Academy), & Detroit (Atlantic Impact).

 In short, we simultaneously consult pro bono with multiple non-profit community organizations in order to foster better relations between them, cut across barriers of institutionalization, and assist them with raising the bar for their storytelling practices.
 We advocate that only a poly-institutional unified approach will enable each independent organization to leave behind the tired realities of most academic, political, and not-for-profit workers who essentially mentor on how to become good PowerPoint presenting tourists.
 Each of our partners has joined the alliance voluntarily and through mastery-level collective storytelling modeling, we are helping recreate a world evoking the ancient African — or, most-ancient human — values of intimate and holistic role modeling for how to peacefully foster healthy intergenerational families and relationships.